raymondberg/CodingWorkshops/problems/webdev/flask_trackcoder/README.md

 ## 1.14.
 Show the total time spent by the mentee for each of the task types

-Find the cummulative time spent on each task type.
+Find the cumulative time spent on each task type.
 These should be placed next to each other so that it is easy to compare how much time is devoted into each of the activity.